Former Uttar Pradesh chief minister Kalyan Singh passes away | Politics

 Vice President M Venkaiah Naidu described Singh as a nationalist and an exemplary leader.

 Speaking to reporters at the SGPGI, he said, ''Kalyan Singhji is no more.
 He was ailing for the past two months and was undergoing treatment.
 At around 9.15 pm, he breathed his last.
 All of us feel sad.
-As the chief minister of Uttar Pradesh and a mass leader, he showed transparency and firmness in administration.
+As the chief minister of Uttar Pradesh and a mass leader, he showed transparency and firmness in administration.''
+Adityanath said Singh's mortal remains will be kept at his residence in Lucknow, at the Vidhan Bhavan and then at the BJP office, so that people can pay their tributes.

-''The values he stood for are still a benchmark.
-He was a prominent leader of the Ram temple movement.
-He did not hesitate to quit office, so that a grand temple for Lord Ram may be built in Ayodhya.
-After the disputed structure fell on December 6, 1992, he tendered resignation taking moral responsibility.''
-The chief minister described Singh's demise as an irreparable loss for the society and the BJP.
+On Sunday evening, the body will be taken to Aligarh, where it will be kept in the stadium.
+On Monday morning, the body of the departed leader will be taken to Atrauli -- his ''karmabhoomi'' and ''janmabhoomi''.
+The last rites will be performed with full state honours in Narora on Monday afternoon, the chief minister said.

 Union Home Minister Amit Shah said Singh had dedicated his life to the nation, religion and people.